Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/03-wetware-assembly.md

 <AssemblyInstructionBlock title="Step 2: Assembling the vial holder" images={["user-guide/hardware-assembly/insert_square_nuts.jpg","user-guide/hardware-assembly/check_square_nuts.jpg"]}>

 1. Insert <Highlight color={colors.blue}>M3 square nuts</Highlight> into the 4 holes at the bottom of the vial holder.
+2. Push the nuts in as far as they go.
+The should align with the holes in the vial holder.

 :::tip
-You can check the alignment of the square nuts by looking through the screwhole from the bottom of the vial holder.
+You can check the alignment of the square nuts by looking through the holes from the bottom of the vial holder.
 :::

 </AssemblyInstructionBlock>